PlasmaPHP/driver-mysql/README.md

 $loop->run();
 ```

-Unix socket connections are supported using the `unix://` scheme, so the example connect uri would look like this:
+Unix socket connections are supported using the `unix://` scheme, so the example connect uri would look like this.
 ```
 unix://user:password@localhost/database
 ```

+When using unix socket connections without a database, a trailing slash is required.
+When using `localhost` as unix socket path, the default mysql path will be used.

 # Type Extensions
 This driver uses a type extensions manager registered under the name `driver-mysql`.